microsoft/reverse-proxy/docs/docfx/articles/session-affinity.md

 ```

 ## Affinity Key
 Request to destination affinity is established via the affinity key identifying the target destination.
 That key can be stored on different request parts depending on the given session affinity implementation, but each request cannot have more than one such key.
-The exact key semantics is implementation dependent, but the built-in policies currently use `DestinationId` as the affinity key.
+The exact key semantics are implementation dependent, but the built-in policies currently use `DestinationId` as the affinity key.

 The current design doesn't require a key to uniquely identify the single affinitized destination.
 It's allowed to establish affinity to a destination group.
 In this case, the exact destination to handle the given request will be determined by the load balancer.